developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/wipedevice/index.md

 * **On devices with MX 7.1 or higher**, it is possible to automatically bypass the Android Setup Wizard (also known as the "Welcome Screen") following an Enterprise Reset.
 More [about Setup Wizard Bypass](/mx/powermgr/#setup-wizard-bypass).

-* **On devices with Android N and higher**, it's also possible to skip the Android Setup Wizard by scanning a barcode when the wizard appears or at any time thereafter.
-See section below for details.
+* **On devices with Android M and higher**, it's also possible to skip the Android Setup Wizard by scanning a barcode when the wizard appears or at any time thereafter.
+[See below](/#setupwizardmanualbypass) for details.

 -----